microsoft/WhatTheHack/999-SAPonAzure/README.md

 ## Learning Objectives

-The SAP on Azure WTH chellanges will help you learn common Azure surround serices for SAP.
+The SAP on Azure WTH chellanges will help you learn common Azure surround services for SAP.

 ## Prerequisites